-Sharon had long looked forward to her fifties.
+Sharon had long looked forward to her 50s.
 By 52, her children were grown.
 She was ready to become more socially involved — maybe, even, to date again.

 But recently, Sharon — who’s not a real patient, but an example of women’s experiences that are all too common — had started having chronic pelvic pain and urinary incontinence, relatively common ailments for some middle-aged women.
 Most nights, her health challenges and depression were causing Sharon to stay home.
 She’d begun to worry about her drinking.
 She’d gained a bit of weight, too.